Is this the watch that Sammy Davis Jr. was buried with?

 If the legend is true, sometime after the tour, Sinatra gifted Sammy Davis Jr. a gold watch.
 Within a few months of the tour’s conclusion, Sammy felt a pain in his throat.
 After visiting doctors, he was diagnosed with Stage 4 throat cancer and began treatments.
 Sadly, it was too late to stop the cancer and Sammy passed away May 16, 1990.
 Upon Sammy’s death Sinatra responded, “from my standpoint, he should be remembered as one of the finest human beings I ever knew in my life, of course, multi-talented, he was a wonderful boy.”

 If the rumor is correct, before Sammy passed away, he must’ve asked to be buried with the watch that Frank had gifted him.
 You’re probably thinking, this should be an open and shut case.
 If Sammy were buried with the watch, the location of it shouldn’t be a mystery.
 Anyone with an internet connection can locate where Sammy is buried.
 He’s in a plot at Forest Lawn Memorial Park Cemetery in Glendale, California.
-According to FindaGrave.com, Sammy is located at Garden Crypt #5774, a locked private garden located in the Garden of Honor at Forest Lawn.
+According to FindaGrave.com, Sammy is located at Garden Crypt #5774, a locked private garden situated in the Garden of Honor at Forest Lawn.
 One would expect this watch would be resting comfortably on Sammy’s wrist, inside of his casket, buried beneath dirt and a headstone basking under the California sun.

 His headstone read: "The Entertainer: He Did It All”